|

 "Shhhhh.
 I will explain later."

-spent most of the night trying to get information from her.
-The
+spent most of the night trying to get information from her; the

 girl was very reluctant to tell a bunch of interfering old men